 It’s really behavior change that your friend needs to focus on.
 Trying to use mathematical wizardry (which doesn’t add up, in this case) to avoid paying off the credit card debt and changing the behaviors which caused him to get the debt in the first place is like punching yourself in the nose to make you forget about a broken foot.
 It doesn’t work.
 The pain in the broken foot is still there, and now you’re compounding the pain with the throbbing in the middle of your face.

 Furthermore, using credit cards is a method of pain avoidance.
-When you pay in cash, you get a little bit of pain each time you use the cash (and to find out why paying in crisp, new bills is even more painful, you can subscribe to my newsletter).
+When you pay in cash, you get a little bit of pain each time you use the cash.
 You’re firing up pain centers in the brain each time you have to plonk down a bill when you pay, and when you use a credit card, you’re apt to spend more money because there’s no mental punishment in doing so.
 You’re delaying the day of reckoning until the credit card bill comes, and, conveniently enough, you get anchored to the minimum payment rather than being forced to pay off the whole balance.
 Why do you think that credit card companies put a suggested minimum balance?
 It’s to leverage the anchoring bias so that you don’t pay off the entire balance, keeping you attached to their tether and racking up the interest.
 It’s much easier to let a future you deal with the day of reckoning than it is to deal with it in the present.
 We value current pleasure much more than future pleasure, a phenomenon called hyperbolic discounting, and, therefore, we’re quite amenable to the idea of all fun now, rack up the credit card bill, and deal with it later.

 Remember, credit card companies are run by very smart people who think of most of the “smart” scenarios that people like your friend try to think of to work around the system and then create penalties for acting out those workarounds.
 There’s a reason why we spent ten minutes discussing responsible credit card usage in the rewards card video which I linked to above.
 Trying to trick the system rarely works, and almost never works when you’re already in their clutches and carrying a balance.
 The people who carry a balance and pay interest subsidize those who don’t.